-Length of Course: 1 year Grades allowed in the course: 11th
+Length of Course: 1 year Grades allowed in the course: 11

-Pre-requisite: A in10th grade English and teacher recommendation
+Prerequisite: A in10th grade English and teacher recommendation

 This class will continue the skills begun in previous grades in preparation for the Common Core ELA Regents Exam as well as the PSATs and SATs.
 However, expectations will be different from both the previous years and the regular English 11 class.
 The goal of this class is to take the students who excelled in English 10 and prepare them to achieve mastery level on the Regents Exam.
 This will still be a Regents preparatory class.
 Students will still be expected to read novels, short stories, poetry, and informative articles.
 They will also plan, draft, and write several essays including argumentative papers, thematic essays, and various analytical responses.
 In addition, students will write personal narratives and craft their own original short stories.
-Other required assignments include a summer reading journal, weekly article responses, and various research projects.
 Throughout the year, students will develop skills relating to public speaking, research, and grammar while building their vocabulary through intensive word study.
 This course moves at a quick pace, and there will be higher expectations and greater accountability for all students.
 Participation is a major component of the class, as students will be required to engage in thoughtful conversations daily.

-Length of Course: 1 year Grades Allowed in Course: 12 Pre-requisite: English 11
+Length of Course: 1 year Grades Allowed in Course: 12 Prerequisite: English 11